School of the Environment

 MGMT6694 Ethical Issues in the World of Business

-Dr. Ervine is an Assistant Professor in the International Development Studies Program at Saint Mary's University.
+Dr. Ervine is an Associate Professor in the International Development Studies Program at Saint Mary's University.
 Her research interests include environment and development, climate change mitigation, global carbon markets and carbon offsetting, carbon finance to the Global South, and global environmental politics and governance.
 Her recent publications include “Diminishing Returns: Carbon Market Crisis and the Future of Market-Dependent Climate Change Finance” (2013, New Political Economy), “Carbon Markets, Debt, and Uneven Development” (2013, Third World Quarterly), and “Carbon Offsetting: Silencing Dissent” (2012, New Political Science), while she has also published on biodiversity conservation and development in Chiapas, Mexico.
 Dr. Ervine currently holds a SSHRC Insight Development Grant to conduct comparative research on carbon markets, and she is the Editor for Palgrave Macmillan’s Environment, Politics, and Social Change series.

 - IDST 2301 – Introduction to Development Studies: Perspectives